none-None1/BFFuck/README.md

 ### Disadvantages
 BFFuck currently has these disadvantages:
 1. It's numbers are 8 bit numbers.
-2. The program it generates is unoptimized.
+2. It has some bugs.

 The repository contains some examples, including a cat program and an A+B program.